JATOS/JATOS_docs/versioned_docs/version-3.9.1/Overview/Papers-Citing-JATOS.md

 **Please complete our short [survey](https://forms.gle/Jtjw4LxpyWVFEtG17) on how (much) you use JATOS (ca. 3 min).
 It’s very important for us!**

 ### 2026
+Aray, Y., Béna, J., Rouard, M., andCorneille, O. (2026) Repetition Increases Belief in Food and Nutrition (Mis)Information, But Nonprobative Images May Not. *Social Psychology*.
+[DOI](https://doi.org/10.1027/1864-9335/a000589)

 Shivakumar V, Ostojić L and Legg E. (2026) Gaze cues and arrow cues modulate accuracy of recall of verbal items in a working memory task. *Open Res Europe*.
 [DOI](https://doi.org/10.12688/openreseurope.21720.2)

 Shivakumar, V., Ostojić, L., Legg, E. (2026) Gaze cues and arrow cues modulate accuracy of recall of verbal items in a working memory task. *Open Res Europe* [DO](https://doi.org/10.12688/openreseurope.21720.2)